deepsealabs/fit-parser-swift/README.md

 ### Manual Installation

-1. Download the DiveDataParser package
+1. Download the fit-parser-swift package
 2. Drag and drop the package folder into your Xcode project
 3. Make sure to select "Copy items if needed" and choose the targets where you want to use the package